KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Lifecycle Management
 - Versioning
+- Storage classes/tiers (can be changed on the fly)
 - Encrypt Files at Rest
 - Access Control Lists (file level restrictions and permissions)
 - Bucket Policies (bucket level restrictions and permissions)